-Notably, the cannabis legalization amendments remove municipalities’ authority to enact more penalties on top of this for both underage cannabis and alcohol and consumption.
-It also increases sellers’ liability, bringing the charge of selling to a minor up to a disorderly person offense.
+Notably, the cannabis legalization amendments remove municipalities’ authority to enact more penalties on top of this for both underage cannabis and alcohol consumption.
+It also increases sellers’ liability, bringing the charge of selling to a minor to a disorderly person offense.

 “I want to thank you, Senator Singleton, Senator Pou, the Black and Latinx caucuses for all their input and hard work,” Senator Nick Scutari (D-Union) said.

 He went into detail on the cannabis legalization clean-up bill and called it a “fair and balanced approach.”

 Cannabis Legalization Clean-up Bill Scuffle

 Not surprisingly, noted prohibitionist Senator Ron Rice (D-Essex) held up the process.

 “I support the amendments to this bill.
 We started with a bill that was bad in terms of the clean-up bill.
 The Assembly tried to do as much work as they could to lay a foundation,” he began.

 “We need to have a clause that qualified immunity does not apply to this particular bill.
 If, in fact, we’re holding officers accountable, qualified immunity doesn’t apply to criminal cases,” Rice argued in a long-winded speech.

 “We don’t have that amendment in writing,” Scutari said, arguing he could not allow the amendment to be debated.

 He noted Senator Singleton (D-Burlington) and Pou (D-Passaic) have been working on the approved amendments that are in writing.